The Converging Point of Profit and Gender Equality

 Nowadays, women want to take advantage of technology to work remotely or on flexible time schedules.
 This doesn’t mean they do not aspire to promotions and to steadily ascend the corporate ladder.
 As a matter of fact, the impracticality for women to manage face to face time in the office along with other caregiving tasks is a key reason for them to opt out of their job.
 Nevertheless, it is one of the reasons of the current increase in female-run start-ups and companies.

-Gender equality in the corporate world is not an impossible feat; it is a challenge that it demands sustained, joint efforts.
+Gender equality in the corporate world is not an impossible feat; it is a challenge that demands sustained, joint efforts.
 There is no shortcut towards equality.
-As International Women’s Day approaches, join me in the call-to-action towards greater equality.
+Join me in the call-to-action towards greater equality.
 It is a fact that empowering women promotes long-term organizational growth and profit, thus meaning greater opportunities for everyone.
 Let’s press for progress, this is the right time.

 Angélica Fuentes, Founder Equal Invest